50 Interesting & Fun Facts About Louisiana State You Should Know

 The first mixed cocktail was created in Louisiana

-Legend has it that Antoine Amédé Peychaud created the first mixed cocktail, known as the Sazerac, in the 1830s.
-The Sazarac is made with whiskey, bitters, herbsaint, and sugar.
-The Sazerac is still a local favorite and was even designated as the official cocktail of New Orleans.
+Legend has it that the first mixed cocktail, the Sazerac, was crafted by Antoine Amédée Peychaud in the 1830s, right in the heart of New Orleans.
+This beloved concoction features whiskey and bitters, as well as Herbsaint and sugar.
+It remains a local favorite and has even been designated as the official cocktail of New Orleans.

 Most people don't think of Louisiana for gambling, but the state has over 130 casinos.
-In 1991, Louisiana legalized statewide gambling, making it the only other state to do so outside of Nevada.
+In 1991, Louisiana legalized statewide gambling.

 It started with riverboat casinos on the Mississippi River and quickly grew to the large casino resorts seen around big cities in Louisiana today.
 Information on Louisiana casinos is a big draw for many visitors to the state.